 Profile of Jammu and Kashmir

-is the topmost state in India.
+Jammu and Kashmir is the topmost state in India.
 It is distinct and significant in terms of geography, tourism

-.
+, and politics.
 The state borders with two neighboring countries which increases its importance militarily.
 This 5000 years old state is admired for its scenic beauty and rich history.
 Although it has faced many turbulences in its past, yet Jammu and Kashmir is back to normalcy now.
 The state is rich in agriculture and produces the best apples, walnuts, and saffron in India.
 Apart from all these, it has vivid culture that exudes warmth and ethnicity.
 In the recent few years, Jammu and Kashmir has also shown economic growth as a major contributor to national GDP.
 In short, it is a state that is growing in every arena.
 Let us delve deeper to know more about Jammu and Kashmir.

 History of Jammu and Kashmir

 Jammu Kashmir has always swayed people with its natural beauty and simplicity.
 This paradise has unearthed the most striking revelations related to history of Indian sub continent.
 In its historical monuments, chronicles of its past are represented with full glory.
 The state comprises of three regions viz Jammu

 , Kashmir Valley, and Ladakh.
 Each has its own distinctive history.
 When combined, they take you to the era marked by grandeur of its edifices, magnificence of its temples, richness of its erstwhile rulers, and atrocities of its invaders.
 Amidst all this, the present day history of this land amazes you with the catastrophic effects it has laid on the people of Jammu Kashmir.

 Let us take a walk down the glorious history of each region in Jammu Kashmir: